near/NEPs/specs/Standards/Tokens/NonFungibleToken.md

 - the Corgi nft contract is `corgi`
 - Alice's account is `alice`
 - Jeraldo's account is `jerry`
-- The NFT contract has been initialized with a nonzero token supply
+- The NFT contract has been initialized with a non-zero token supply
 - There exists a token with the ID of `3`

 #### **High-level**